 Don’t let the regular look of Mexican popsicles fool you.
 This is one of the most famous treats around Mexico.
 The key difference is in the incorporation of spice in the popsicle.

-Paletas have a variety of flavors of tropical fruits.
-The base of this Mexican ice cream mixture is in the fruit.
+Paletas have various flavors from tropical fruits.
+The base of this nice ice cream treat is in the fruit.
 You will squeeze or blend the fruit to extract the juice and mix it with a thick sugar mixture.
 Then you can start pouring your Paleta mixture into individual molds and refrigerate it.

 In addition, you can sprinkle some special Mexican spices to complement the fruity flavor of the ice cream.
 Sometimes, herbs like basil will also appear in the strawberry flavor version of the popsicle.